Does the tour operate every day?

 What can you do to make sure your guide is licensed?

 - Ask to see their license.
 If your guide is unwilling to produce this document, there is a good chance that they don’t have one.
+A valid New York City Sightseeing Guide license should look like this.

 - Check the expiration date.
 Far too many NYC tour guides let their licenses lapse and continue to give tours anyway.